 Stacey Lovo, BScPT, MSc, PhD

 Dr. Stacey Lovo is an Assistant Professor at the School of Rehabilitation Science, University of Saskatchewan.
-Stacey’s research interest areas include the use of teams and health technologies to facilitate access to care in rural and remote communities, collaboration with Indigenous communities to determine rehabilitation needs, and collaboration with Indigenous community and stakeholders to develop and educate health care providers and health system workers on culturally responsive care.
+Stacey’s research interest areas include the use of teams and virtual health technologies to facilitate access to care in rural and remote communities, collaboration with Indigenous communities to determine rehabilitation needs, and collaboration with Indigenous community and stakeholders to develop and educate health care providers and health system workers on culturally responsive care.
 Stacey’s research consists of mixed methodologies in both clinical and health systems access areas.
-Stacey teaches Professional Practice and a component of this curriculum is culturally responsive care, as well as advocacy for healthcare in Indigenous, rural and remote communities.
+Stacey teaches Professional Practice and a component of this curriculum is culturally responsive care, anti-racism and anti-oppression, as well as advocacy for healthcare in Indigenous, rural and remote communities.